Dhaerya21/MemoRise/README.md

 ## Usage

-1. **Sign Up/Login**: Register or log in to access personalized features.
+1. **Sign Up/Login**: Register or Log in to access personalized features.
 2. **Chatbot Interaction**: Use the chatbot for diagnostic interactions.
-3. **Play Cognitive Games**: Access various games designed to enhance memory.
+3. **Play Cognitive Games**: Access various games to Designed enhance memory.
 4. **Track Your Progress**: View your cognitive improvement over time.
 5. **Personal Diary**: Record your thoughts and memories.